 Other.
-Gross profit for Other decreased due to lower sales and a reduction in the gross profit percentage from 58% to 52%.
-The decrease in the gross profit percentage was due primarily to higher overall costs to manufacture OPTI Medical instruments, lower average unit sales prices for OPTI Medical consumables, and an unfavorable product mix resulting from lower relative sales of our pharmaceutical product line.
+Gross profit for Other decreased due to lower sales, partly offset by a slight increase in the gross profit percentage.
+The increase in the gross profit percentage was due primarily to lower overall OPTI Medical product costs resulting from higher production volumes, partly offset by unfavorable product mix and lower average unit sales prices on OPTI Medical consumables.

 Unallocated Amounts.
-Gross profit for Unallocated Amounts increased due primarily to a decrease in certain manufacturing costs and lower personnel-related costs.
+Gross profit for Unallocated Amounts increased due primarily to a decrease in certain manufacturing costs, partly offset by an increase in certain personnel-related costs.

 The manufacturing costs reported in our operating segments include our standard cost for products sold and any variances from standard cost for products purchased or manufactured within the period.
 We capitalize these variances for inventory on hand at the end of the period to record inventory in accordance with U.S. GAAP.
 We then record these variances as cost of product revenue as that inventory is sold.
 The impact to cost of product revenue resulting from this variance capitalization and subsequent recognition is reported within the caption "Unallocated Amounts."

-The net favorable impact to gross profit resulting from decreased manufacturing costs was due the capitalization of favorable manufacturing variances, primarily within our LPD and rapid assay businesses, during the twelve months ended December 31, 2014.
-A portion of these favorable variances were recognized within Unallocated Amounts during the three months ended March 31, 2015.
+The net favorable impact to gross profit resulting from decreased manufacturing costs was due to the capitalization of favorable manufacturing variances, primarily related to LPD and VetLab consumables inventories, during the twelve months ended December 31, 2014.
+A portion of these favorable variances were recognized within Unallocated Amounts during the three months ended September 30, 2015.

 We estimate certain personnel-related costs and allocate the estimated expenses to the operating segments.
 This allocation differs from the actual expense and consequently yields a difference that is reported under the caption "Unallocated Amounts."
-The decrease in personnel-related costs was due primarily to lower self-insured healthcare costs reported within Unallocated Amounts during the three months ended March 31, 2015 as compared to the same period of the prior year.
+The increase in personnel-related costs was due primarily to higher self-insured healthcare costs reported within Unallocated Amounts during the three months ended September 30, 2015, as compared to the same period of the prior year.